 Then the LORD said to Moses, “Go to Pharaoh and say to him, ‘This is what the LORD, the God of the Hebrews, says: “Let my people go, so that they may worship me.”

 This is long after the Lord had granted them their promised land.
 There were not there yet, but the land was promised to Abraham.
-God being loyal to his word to the death was going to see this through, just as he is going to see your dream through!
+God is loyal to his word to the death was going to see this through, just as he is going to see your dream through!

 The Israelites were refused exit by Pharaoh multiple times at Moses’s request, but that did not mean that God had changed his plan for them.
-That did not mean that the promised land was no longer their.
-That dream God has instilled in you, no matter what comes against you, no matter what stands in your ways, no matter the size of multitude of your adversaries, God says you will make it, and he will personally see it through!!!
+That did not mean that the promised land was no longer there.
+That dream God has instilled in you, no matter what comes against you, no matter what stands in your ways, no matter the size of a multitude of your adversaries, God says you will make it, and he will personally see it through!!!

 Moses did not stop approaching Pharaoh no matter how many times he was rejected.
 Do not stop chasing your dreams no matter how many times you fail, no matter the struggle!!
 Just try, try and try again.
 It is time to reach deep inside for that childlike faith.
 It is time to win again!
 Be relentless!

 Let’s do this together, write down some challenges that have stood or are standing in your way.
 I want you to do this prophetically, tear that list once you have written it.
 That’s what the Lord will do to your adversaries in this year.
 They will not stand.
 You will be victorious.
-In fact you are victorious.
+In fact, you are victorious.

-Father we thank you for being relentless, for never giving up on each one of us.
+Father, we thank you for being relentless, for never giving up on each one of us.
 We thank you for your relentless love.
 May your grace continue to shepherd us, just as you are the good shepherd.
 We adore you.
 In this coming year, I will pursue my dreams like never before, I will not give up, for I know you are with me and you will always be.
-Thank you for that knowledge and the victory.
+Thank you for that knowledge and victory.
 In Jesus’ name.